- Ethical & Legal Considerations of Hacking

-Ethical and Legal Consideration of Hacking
+Ethical & Legal Considerations of Hacking

 Hacking is a term that is often associated with illegal activities with malicious intent.
 However, in the world of technology and information security, hacking can also refer to the legitimate practice of discovering and exploiting vulnerabilities in a system for the purpose of improving its security.